 Time for reform?

 The ban has been met with opposition from groups like the Pirate Party, who have organized public dance events in protest in previous years.
+They're doing the same this year too, in Stuttgart.

 Baden-Württemberg restaurant association Dehoga has criticized the ban, saying that “a sensible liberalization wouldn't be an attack on the law protecting public holidays”.